stt-datacore/website/static/crew/sisko_captain_crew.md

 series: ds9
 memory_alpha:
 bigbook_tier: 5
-events: 0
+events: 14
-in_portal: true
+in_portal:
 published: true
 ---

 Stop right here, if he is in your roster DO NOT AIRLOCK HIM.
 In the current state of the game CO Sisko is only available by accepting the achievement for changing your in-game name.
-This means if you don't accept it he will sit there happily until you have the honor to cite and freeze him.
-But once he's gone there is no going back.
+This means if you don’t accept it he will sit there happily until you have the honor to cite and freeze him.
+But once he’s gone there is no going back.
+Skill wise his SEC base is pretty strong and his CMD is fairly significant.
+If you do decide to invest in him he will make a strong addition to your early roster.
+I just can’t recommend him any higher on the tier list due to him costing honor to freeze.